rocky-linux/documentation/docs/books/nvchad/install_nvchad.md

 It consists of a starting file **init.lua** that initializes and coordinates the insertion of customizations into the configuration of ==Neovim==, this file initially looks identical to the file used by the *bootstrap* from the **starter** repository shown above, it will be used later for loading other files into the configuration such as its own *autocommands.lua* file.

-This is followed by the **lazy-lock.json** file where all the plugins in the installation and their status with respect to development on *GitHub* are stored.This file allows the editor status to be synchronized between installations present on multiple machines and to make custom installations replicating the desired status.
+This is followed by the **lazy-lock.json** file where all the plugins in the installation and their status with respect to development on *GitHub* are stored.
+This file allows the editor status to be synchronized between installations present on multiple machines and allows custom installations to replicate the desired status.

 The rest of the configuration is located in the `lua` folder and is initialized starting with the **chadrc.lua** file, which in the initial version contains only the editor theme setting.
 This file is used for customizing the appearance of the editor (==UI==) and shares syntax with the [nvconfig.lua](https://github.com/NvChad/NvChad/blob/v2.5/lua/nvconfig.lua) file of the **NvChad** plugin; to compile it, simply copy the desired part of the *nvconfig.lua* file into your *chadrc.lua* and change its properties as needed.